Providing girls access to mentorship and sport through track and field empowerment programs.

 We help girls reach their full potential through track and field.
 Our programs include sport performance workshopz, grants, and a youth development curriculum that enables participation in track and field, and direct mentorship from world-class women from the TrackGirlz community, including Olympians, elite coaches, and industry leaders.

 By the Numbers

 By the age of 14, girls drop out of sports twice as often as boys.

 The U.S. Department of Health and Human Services set a long-term objective: Get 63.3% of students playing sports by 2030.

 Track and field girls also held high aspirations and expectations of graduating from a four-year college and attaining additional education post-graduation than all other sport studied.

 Over 70% of the girls in our programs are BIPOC.

 We are a team of empowered women passionate about the future of girls in track and field.

-Our goal is to provide access to the sport through scholarships and workshops, and we are grateful for your support in helping us achieve this mission.
+Our goal is to provide access to track and field through our grants, personal development curriculum, and sport performance workshopz.
+We are grateful for your support in helping us achieve this mission.